Power maps in finite groups: Size of

-\begin{proof} Note that the order of an element in a type $1$ conjugacy classes is just the order of the eigenvalue.
-Therefore, there are $\varphi(d)/2$ type $1$ conjugacy classes of order $d$ for each divisor $d$ of $q - 1$, $d \not= 1, 2$.
+\begin{proof} Note that the order of an element in a type $1$ conjugacy classes is just the order of the eigenvalue, and the eigenvalues, and the eigenvalues like in the cyclic group $\mathbb{F}_q^{*}$.
+Therefore, because each type $1$ conjugacy class has eigenvalues $\alpha$ and $\alpha^{-1}$, there are $\varphi(d)/2$ type $1$ conjugacy classes of order $d$ for each divisor $d$ of $q - 1$, $d \not= 1, 2$.
 Hence

 Similarly for type $2$, we note that the elements of $\mathbb{F}_{q^2}$ satisfying $x^{q + 1} = 1$ form a cyclic subgroup of the multiplicative group.
 Therefore

 For type $3$, the contribution is $1 + 1_{2 \nmid a}$.